samuelcardillo/abcpolymer/README.md

 **Both edition have two versions : one using MongoDB and one using MySQL for the database.**

+### And for the future... ?

+* Securing the JWToken in order to publish the Regular edition
+* Implement cool element examples such as neon-animations etc...
+* Lot of cool stuff from your contributions !

 ### Credits :

 * *Samuel LESPES CARDILLO*